devaanshsinha/Hell-Tiles/chat.md

 ## Current Status

-The foundational **Hell Tiles** Unity project setup is complete and the first gameplay scaffolding is now in place.
-A placeholder tilemap arena and player sprite exist in `SampleScene`, and the player can hop one tile at a time using the new Input System.
-This file keeps AI assistants aligned with the actual progress so they can build on the latest implementation.
+The foundational **Hell Tiles** Unity project setup is complete and a playable prototype is live. `SampleScene` contains a placeholder tilemap arena, a controllable player that hops between tiles, projectile spawners that fire toward the player, a three-heart health system with blinking feedback, and scene transitions between `New Game`, gameplay, and `Game Over`.
+This file keeps AI assistants aligned with real project progress so future work builds on the latest implementation.

 ---